Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 - expand HETATM library
 - add the 20 natural occuring aa to the HETATM library (these can be ligands and listed as hetero atoms)
 - write a paper to present the program to the world
+- simultaneously fit SAXS and SANS
+- exclude WL info in filenames